midlantica/LovelyBunchOfCoconuts/content/quotes/Margaret-Thatcher/The-two-totalitarian-systems-Margaret-Thatcher.md

 ---
-title: "The two totalitarian systems"
+title: 'The two totalitarian systems'
 ---

 ## "The two totalitarian systems which we in Britain had to fight — Nazism and Communism — two socialist tyrannies, let's remember - represented one single model.